 Capitalizing on Clarity: Should Southern Be Capitalized?

-As someone who frequently writes about my beloved South and its unique traditions, I often grapple with a simple yet perplexing question: Should ‘southern’ be capitalized?
+As someone who frequently writes about my beloved South and its unique traditions, I often grapple with simple yet perplexing questions:

 A black sign with the words 'South' and 'Southern' in black on a yellow and purple background, with a magnifying glass beneath the words.
 The text on the sign reads Capitalization Decoded.
 South and Southern in Focus